Fil88/Fil88.github.io/_posts/2021-11-01-Hunting-for-evil.md

 - csc.exe
 - regsvr32.exe

+__Note:__ The detections rules listed below are specific to out environment.
+Always adapt the query according to your needs

 In the case study presented below the threat actor uses `Cobalt Strike` beacon for their post-exploitation activities with a __PowerShell__ stager generated from the Cobalt Strike framework.
 The telemetry shows this attack launched by abusing `rundll32.exe` and the command line invoking __JScript__ code to download a web page and launch the initial __PowerShell__ stager.